-Chain-link cable barrier is a safety device, typically installed in the roadway median in between bridge abutments.
+Chain-link cable barrier is a safety device, it is important that safety hazards are not created when constructing it.

-It should be noted that the concrete anchor blocks must be flush with the ground so that they do not catch on a vehicle passing over them.
+It must be noted that the concrete anchor blocks must be flush with the ground so that they do not catch on a vehicle passing over them.
 At the same time, they must be well-drained so that water doesn't collect where it can corrode the hardware or soften the ground around the block.